-Duke’s Krzyzewski: Moore out ‘for a while’ with broken hand
+Duke freshman Moore out indefinitely after hand surgery

 “We think everything’s going to be good, but he’ll be out for a while,” Krzyzewski said.

-Moore has started five games and is averaging 7.4 points for the Blue Devils.
+Moore has started five games and is averaging 7.4 points with 3.9 rebounds in 22 minutes of action for a team with a deep rotation.